-VADER and TextBlob can be evaluated on a non-tokenized text, as they can preprocess texts themselves prior to analyzing the sentiment.
-The non-processed texts are therefore stored to be evaluated by VADER and TextBlob. \paragraph{iMDb dataset} The iMDb dataset consists of $50,000$ user reviews of movies from the website \url{iMDb.com}, provided by Stanford University \cite{imdb}.
-These are divided into $25,000$ training and test documents, each containing $12,500$ positive and negative reviews.
-After preprocessing, each document in the dataset is $120.17$ words long on average. \paragraph{Amazon Review dataset} The Amazon dataset is formed from the part of the Amazon Review Data which deals with industrial and scientific products \cite{Amazon}.
+The texts are tokenized and stop words as well as punctuation marks and numbers are removed.
+Lemmatization is performed to generalize words with the same word stem, if the original word from the text does not already appear in the lexicon.
+The mentioned methods and stop word list are part of the Python package \textit{nltk} \cite{nltk}. \paragraph{iMDb data set} The iMDb data set consists of $50,000$ user reviews of movies from the website \url{iMDb.com}, provided by Stanford University \cite{imdb}.
+These are split into $25,000$ training and test documents, each containing $12,500$ positive and negative reviews.
+After preprocessing, each document in the data set is $120.17$ words long on average. \paragraph{Amazon Review data set} The Amazon data set is formed from the part of the Amazon Review Data which deals with industrial and scientific products \cite{Amazon}.
 All reviews contain a rating between one and five stars.
 Reviews with four or five stars are classified as positive and reviews with one or two stars are classified as negative.
-We removed reviews with a rating of three stars from the dataset because the underlying sentiment is neither predominantly negative nor positive.
+We removed reviews with a rating of three stars from the data set because the underlying sentiment is neither predominantly negative nor positive.
 In addition, we filtered out reviews consisting of less than $500$ characters.
 Out of the remaining documents, $52,000$ documents are split into $26,000$ training and $26,000$ test documents, which are formed from $13,000$ positive and $13,000$ negative documents each.
-The average length of all documents in the training corpus is $85.51$ words after preprocessing. \paragraph{Airline dataset} The third dataset consists of $11,541$ tweets regarding US airlines and was downloaded from Kaggle \cite{Kaggle}.
-The tweets are categorized into positive or negative tweets -- 3099 neutral tweets are deleted to be able to use the dataset for a two-label-case.
-We split this dataset in half into a training and test set.
+The average length of all documents in the training corpus is $85.51$ words after preprocessing. \paragraph{Airline data set} The third data set consists of $11,541$ tweets regarding US airlines and was downloaded from Kaggle \cite{Kaggle}.
+The tweets are categorized into positive or negative tweets -- 3099 neutral tweets are deleted to be able to use the data set for a two-label-case.
+We split this data set in half into a training and test set.
 The training set ultimately contains 5570 documents.
 On average, each document of the training set contains $10.60$ words after preprocessing.
-In comparison to the other two datasets, where the labels are evenly split, in the Airline dataset only $1386$ and thus $24.02\%$ of the documents are labeled positive.
+In comparison to the other two data sets, where the labels are evenly split, in the Airline data set only $1386$ and thus $24.02\%$ of the documents are labeled positive.